 -excellent -A- to A*Submitted work is of an outstanding quality and excellent in one or more of the following ways:1.Has originality of exposition with the student’s own thinking being readily apparent.2.Provides clear evidence of extensive and relevant independent study.3.Arguments are laid down with clarity and provide the reader with successive stages of consideration to reach conclusions.

-- Identify and apply personal communication strategies in a variety of journalistic situations
+- Evaluate and apply appropriate personal communication strategies in a variety of journalistic situations

-- Identify and document relevant aspects of government structures and processes
+- Evaluate and document aspects of government structures and processes to produce news stories

 Logbook Or Portfolio

 Essay on media law and the workings of local and/or national government